jeffbl/HapPinging/README.md

 ![HapPing logo](figures/happing_logo.png)

-HapPing is a “life-changing” sensory substitution application for feeling the status and stability of your network connection through vibrations with a Neosensory Buzz wristband.
+HapPing is a sensory substitution application for feeling the status and stability of your network connection through vibrations with a Neosensory Buzz wristband.

 You’ve moved online for your work meetings and social events, but sometimes, your internet connection just drops out or gets slow and fuzzy.
 Figuring out what went wrong, and how to fix it, is both annoying and stressful.
 Is it your wifi?
 Is your ISP having problems?
 Did your dog bite your ethernet cable?
 With HapPing, you can feel issues before they even show up in the actual video and audio of your video conference, letting you keep all your attention on the call itself.
 HapPing provides reassurance that everything is fine, but starts feeling different when things start going wrong with the connection.
 For example, it can tell you when things are broken so that you don’t continue talking during a presentation even though you aren’t getting through.
 With ongoing use, we expect that HapPing can even give you hints of where problems are developing, and what part of the connection is causing issues, letting you investigate before you fully drop off.

 To help you monitor your network's status, HapPing first checks whether your smartphone is correctly connecting to your wireless router, your internet service provider and finally, Google.
 From there, it translates that information into vibrations using the mode you select (described below) and presents it every few seconds.
 The different modes were created to offer varying levels of details and match user preferences:
- The simplest one, Fast and Sweep, presents a sweeping back and forth effect when you can successfully reach the Google server.
+ The simplest one, Fast and Sweep, presents a sweeping back and forth effect when you can successfully reach a Google server.
 On the more complex side, Adaptive Bounded Sweep encodes information about your wifi signal strength, bandwidth and connectivity of every important node between your smartphone and Google's servers.

 Aligned with the idea of sensory substitution, all but one operation mode (Sweep and Notify) were designed such that you will no longer notice the constant presentation of vibrations after 1-2 weeks, only picking up on it when something unusual happens, e.g., a change in the pattern due to a wifi router connection issue.